-When I’m deciding what to make for dessert when we have friends for dinner, I often think of something luscious involving chocolate or even a fancy carrot cake.
-But nine times out of ten when I’m looking for a winter dessert, I come back to these mulled cinnamon-orange pears.
-My friend, who is an exceptional cook, showed me how to make this poached pear dessert a few years ago.
-I’ve made it many times since then, and always receive requests for the recipe.
-It’s just that good.
+When I'm deciding what to make for dessert when we have friends for dinner, I often think of something luscious involving chocolate or even a fancy carrot cake or a traditional Dutch apple pie.
+But nine times out of ten when I'm looking for a winter dessert, I come back to these mulled cinnamon-orange pears.
+A friend of mine, who is an exceptional cook, showed me how to make this poached pear dessert a few years ago.
+I've made it many times since then, and always receive requests for the recipe.
+It's just that good.

 If the peel is tough, remove it entirely, otherwise just remove part of it.
 The only tricky part of this recipe is carefully removing the core while leaving the pear intact.
 I use a very thin knife with a sharp point to scoop out the few seeds that these usually contain.

 Arrange the pears in a baking dish with a lid, and add the orange juice, Triple Sec, brown sugar and spices.

 Pop the dish in the oven to simmer while you eat dinner and your home will smell heavenly!
 These pears become tender and almost melt in your mouth.

 Combine mascarpone with maple syrup and orange zest.

 Spoon into dessert glasses, top with a dollop of mascarpone mixture, and garnish with additional orange zest.

 Topped with a little naturally sweetened mascarpone, this dessert of mulled cinnamon-orange pears has a definite "Wow!" factor.

 - 8 Forelle or Seckel pears or 4 Anjou pears